Citrus need 2 feeds: one mid spring – when soils have warmed, and one mid summer.

 Natural feed

-The very best stuff to use to feed your citrus is natural stuff that the soil knows and understands.
+The very best stuff to use to feed your citrus is natural stuff that the soil knows and readily assimilates.
 Homemade compost, well rotten manure, vermicastings, fish waste or seaweed are my top picks.
+Artificial fertilisers and/or overfeeding (whether natural or otherwise), is one of the main causes of citrus pests and disease.

-Apply the feed either on top of existing mulch, or pull the mulch back before proceeding.
-Spread a thin layer of compost + a few spades of either chopped up kelp or well rotten manure or vermicastings.
+Apply the feed either on top of existing mulch if its well broken down, or if pretty raw, pull the mulch back before proceeding.
+Spread a fine layer of compost + a few spades of either chopped up kelp or well rotten manure or vermicastings.

 Mulch

 Mulch is key, especially for citrus – they must not dry out!
-Mulch holds moisture, builds humus, encourages beneficial soil life, moderates temperature and reduces weeds/ grass that compete – so much goodness here.
+Mulch holds moisture, builds humus, encourages a thriving soil life, moderates temperature and reduces weeds/ grass that compete – so much goodness here.

 Forage in your community for sea-wrack (the woody mix on west coast beaches after a storm), crunched up bracken fern, leaves, the scrapings beneath the firewood pile ….